 As a result, skin appears smoother with a subtle “face-lift” effect which lasts for about 4 months.

-With a tiny micro-needle, small amount of BOTOX® are injected superficially, all over the face.
+With a tiny micro-needle, a small amount of BOTOX® is injected superficially, all over the face.

-Amazed the crowd with a matt, pore-less looking face that give you a more youthful and pleasant appearance with Micro-BOTOX®.
+Amazed the crowd with a matt, pore-less looking face that gives you a more youthful and pleasant appearance with Micro-BOTOX®.